IBM/pfloat/doc/README.md

 ### pfloat16, pfloat32, pfloat64
 For CNN simulations, it can be beneficial to have consecutive 16->32->64-bit types, where each
-'higher type' has 2x the dynamic range an more than 2x the number of manitssa bits.
+'higher type' has 2x the dynamic range and more than 2x the number of manitssa bits.

 ### pfloat16d, pfloat32d, pfloat64d